sliitsesc/Year4-Sem1/MADD/Model Paper Answers - 2021.md

     let electriCar = Car(engineCapacity: nil)
     let capacity = electricCar.engineCapacity
     ```

+    because in above code engineCapacity cannot be `nil` since `let electriCar = Car(engineCapacity: nil)` creating obeject with nil value and in the next line `let capacity = electricCar.engineCapacity` code trying to access the `engineCapacity` which is already `nil`

 22. How to eliminate the run time error of the above code, by using Optional Chaining?
 Demonstrate in code.
 23. Briefly explain the life cycle of an iOS application.
 (Images are accepted with a description)